uhellstr/OpenXtalk-gameoflife/README.md

 The subdirectory Life includes some predefined life-patterns that can be imported into the application thru the import functionality that the application provides.

-Experimental:

-Added HTML5 compatible version (without support for database and some modification to code to be able to run in browser) Due to Bug 16619 in LiveCode 8.0.0-DP11 and higher due to implementation of wait and some new URL handling it is not recommended to try out the HTML5 version on other versions then 8.0.1 and higher until further notice.

-Todo's and Notes:

-Possibly speed up the game by minimize size of the arrays.
-Possibly speed up the graphics by not reference by name but by the short-id of a graphic.
-A simple PDF manual on how to use the program.

 Conway's game of life information
 ---------------------------------